HassanAMZ/PoctionBlog/data/blog/upwork/Upwork-Cover-Letter-for-setting-up-dataLayer-in-Bigcommerce-Store-for-Google-Tag-Manager.md

 ```
 P.s.
 Be sure to check out my profile, one of my 5-Star reviews is from Paul, where I completed a job very similar to yours.
 ```

-### Downloadable PDF

-You Can download the sample PDF file from [here](https://poction-blog.vercel.app/static/blog/upwork/upwork-cover-letter-for-setting-up-dataLayer-in-bigcommerce-store-for-google-tag-manager.pdf).